asmallworldsite/pci_proxy/README.md

 ## Usage

-Initially, this gem only covers the token API, which converts a transactionId from the [secure fields](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes) mechanism into tokenised card PAN and CVV.
+Initially, this gem only covers the [Token API](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes/token-api), which converts a transactionId from the [secure fields](https://docs.pci-proxy.com/collect-and-store-cards/capture-iframes) mechanism into tokenised card PAN and CVV.

 Pull requests are most welcome for coverage of other PCI Proxy APIs :)
 ### Token API - Usage